ytiurin/html5tooltipsjs/README.md

 });
 ```

-You can define multiple tooltips by submitting each tooltip as an object in a parameter array.
+Define multiple tooltips by submitting each tooltip as an object in a parameter array.

 ```javascript
 html5tooltips([